Pepper-13/SKU-/README.md

 # SKU-OnBoarding

-Looking forward to dealing with new SKUs
+Looking forward to dealing with new SKUs i.e helping to onboard new items to category